 TIP: See: why the founders choose a Republic.

 STATES’ RIGHTS: America’s 50 states include many diverse entities with vastly different needs, tolerances, and cultures.
-Montesquieu’s book also says [paraphrasing, in Rousseau’s language], “liberty, not being a fruit of all climates, is not within the reach of all peoples”.
-This seems a little “off” at first, and I think this is why it is nearly ignored in the modern day, but taken in conjunction with Montesquieu and Rousseau’s work, we see that they didn’t mean to imply that despotic states are better for some and liberty for others.
+Montesquieu’s book also says [paraphrasing, in Rousseau’s language], “liberty, not being a fruit of all climates, is not within reach of all peoples.”
+This seems a little “off” at first, and I think this is why it is ignored today.
+However, taken in conjunction with Montesquieu and Rousseau’s work, we see that they didn’t mean to imply that despotic states are better for some and liberty better for others.
 Instead, they were both trying to express the idea that different cultures, climates, and environments led to different tolerances and needs for the people’s of that land.
 An urbanite in a cold climate isn’t going to have the same tolerances, culture, or needs as a rural farmer in a warm climate, and this can change from group to group, district to district, family to family.
-In this light, it isn’t a statement about limiting the liberty of some, it is a statement about different policies and rules making sense in different environments.
+In this light, it isn’t a statement about limiting the liberty of some; it is a statement about varied policies and rules making sense in different environments.
 The United States allows for a Union between differing entities by offering both state and federal law.
-A single policy might not be suitable for every region, for example, firearms laws may make more sense in a crowded city than on the open plain… and good sense aside, people and states also have the right to make decisions that other consider bad (gambling and pot laws come to mind).
-The general concept here is actually one of liberty, the states allow for state-based solutions, and districts and regions local solutions, all within the guidelines of federal frameworks, and this avoids blanket solutions that try to treat every state, region, and district the same.
-There may be a general moral theory that applies to all people, but liberty is all about having a grey area to move around in; this allows for individualism and self determination, while retaining the spirit of group, unity, and social benefit for the collective.
+A single policy might not be suitable for every region.
+For example, firearms laws may make more sense in a crowded city than on the open plain.
+People and states have the right to make decisions that other consider bad; gambling and marijuana laws come to mind.
+The general concept here is one of liberty.
+The states allow for state-based solutions; districts and regions allow for local solutions.
+They all operate within the guidelines of a federal framework.
+This avoids blanket solutions that try to treat every state, region, and district the same.
+There may be a general theory that applies to all people, but liberty involves having a gray area to move around in.
+It allows for individualism and self-determination while retaining the spirit of the group, unity, and social benefit for the collective.